 Does your body always feel tight or sore?
 Are your neck, shoulders, back and even your head screaming for relief?
 If you’ve been looking for ways to ease the pain, myofascial release might be the answer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “‘Myo’ is the shortened word for muscular tissue.
-‘Fascia’ is a three-dimensional web of connective tissue that goes from the very superficial layers of muscular tissue to the very deep layers and all the way down to the bone,” says Dr. Adams.
+‘Fascia’ is a three-dimensional web of connective tissue that goes from the very superficial layers of muscular tissue to the very deep layers and all the way down to the bone,” says chiropractor Chad Adams, DC.

 What is myofascial release?

-Myofascial release is a hands-on approach to managing pain and discomfort.
-Now don’t expect a gentle massage with aromatherapy and pan flute music.
-Instead, myofascial release can be an intense experience.
-During a session, a physical therapist, chiropractor or even massage therapist will massage, knead and gently stretch the muscles and fascia to work out knots.
-This bodywork technique also involves applying pressure to tight or sore areas to get them to relax.
+Myofascial therapy also involves applying pressure to tight or sore areas to get them to relax.
 The pressure is applied with the therapist’s hands, elbows or a massage tool like a foam roller or a ball.
 You might feel sore afterward, but when the soreness subsides, you’ll feel a lot looser than you did before.

-This pain management technique is really good for parts of the body that are used a lot or in fixed positions for a long time.
-These areas include the:
+It’s really good for parts of the body that are used a lot or in fixed positions for a long time.
+These areas include your:

 - Lower back.